Does Sin Addiction Have You Bound

 Romans 6:22 is another verse most Bible believers do not know exists.
 It should also be memorized and taught often to others.
 It too shows deadly errors in what people have been taught.
 Verses 22 and 23 go together, yet they are split apart, even in the Romans Road gospel presentation, although they both mention eternal life.

 NOTE: Verse 23 mentions death and eternal life.
 They are contrasted to each other.
 A person is in one or the other depending upon his faith, which is manifested by disobedience or obedience.
 As sin leads to death, holiness from being a slave to God leads to eternal life.
 Have you ever heard that taught before?
 That is also the truth that is concealed by spitting apart verses 22 and 23, but is connected with salvation itself.
-Please tell others these truths.
+Please tell others how to be freed from sin addiction.
 God bless you.

 Eternal Security or Conditional Security